CJO100293/sql-challenge/README.md

 ### Data Analysis Section

 - In the "List the first name, last name, and hire date for the employees who were hired in 1986" portion, the basis for code used to query all required data for employees hired in 1986 was found from user Chris on Apr 27, 2013 at 13:46 at https://stackoverflow.com/questions/10170544/getting-results-between-two-dates-in-postgresql

-## Other things to note

-- For each of the required queries in the data analysis section ive exported the results into a CSV file located within "/EmployeeSQL/Query-Outputs-CSV".